Atlantic Shopping / Buying Guides / Bar stool buying guide

 Stool Location

 Firstly, consider which room you’ll use your stools in.
 Is it your kitchen?
 Games room?
 In a commercial bar?
 This will influence the design that you choose.
 Look for a design that will fit the style of your room, like traditional wooden stools for a country kitchen, or contemporary chrome for a modern breakfast bar.
-If your kitchen features brushed steel, perhaps the appliances, then you might want to compliment them with brushed steel stools.
+If your kitchen features a certain style, perhaps brushed steel or black metal appliances, then you might want to compliment these with brushed steel stools or satin black stools.
 You should also consider the colour scheme.
 Here you have three options.
 Firstly, you could match the seat colour with the worktop.
 This is the most popular choice.
 Secondly, choose a colour to match your cabinets, or, thirdly, introduce a new, contrasting colour.

 Knightsbridge Oak Stool Tweed Fabric At Kitchen Bar Area